renderedghost/myspotifyplaylists/README.md

 CACHE_DURATION=<your cache duration in MS>
 ```

-5. Install the required packages using npm install.
+5. Install the required packages using `npm install`.

-6. Start the development server using npm start.
+6. Start the development server using `npm start`.

 7. Visit http://localhost:3000 in your web browser to use the app.

-## Usage

-* TBC

 ## Contributing